ember-cli/babel-plugin-debug-macros/README.md

 ## Setup

-The plugin takes 5 types options: `envFlags`, `features`, `debugTools`, `externalizeHelpers` and `packageVersion`.
+The plugin takes 5 types options: `envFlags`, `features`, `debugTools`, `externalizeHelpers` and `svelte`.
 The `importSpecifier` is used as a hint to this plugin as to where macros are being imported and completely configurable by the host.
-The `packageVersion` is used to strip any deprecations that expired when compared with the `deprecate` CallExpressions.
 Like Babel you can supply you're own helpers using the `externalizeHelpers` options.

 ```
 {
   plugins: [
     ['babel-debug-macros', {
-      packageVersion: '3.0.0',
-      externalizeHelpers: {
-        module: 'my-helpers' // or true to retain the name in code
-        // global: '__my_global_ns__'
+      // @required
-      },
       envFlags: {
         importSpecifier: '@ember/env-flags',
         flags: { DEBUG: 1 }
       },
+      // @required
+      debugTools: {
+        importSpecifier: 'debug-tools'
+      },
+      // @optional
-      features: {
+      features: [{
+        name: 'ember-source',
         importSpecifier: '@ember/features',
-        flags: { FEATURE_A: 0, FEATURE_B: 1 }
+        flags: { FEATURE_A: 0, FEATURE_B: 1, DEPRECATED_CONTROLLERS: "2.12.0" }
+      }],
+      // @optional
+      svelte: {
+        'ember-source': "2.15.0"
       },
+      // @optional
-      debugTools: {
+      externalizeHelpers: {
-        importSpecifier: 'debug-tools'
+        module: 'my-helpers' // or true to retain the name in code
+        // global: '__my_global_ns__'
       }
     }]
   ]